hackerwins/homepage-old/docs/quick-start.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/yorkie-js-sdk/{{site.version}}/yorkie-js-sdk.js"></script>
 ```

 If you want to test Yorkie quickly, You can start `Envoy` and `Yorkie` with `docker-compose`.
-To start them, downloads manifests files from [docker folder](https://github.com/yorkie-team/yorkie-team.github.io/tree/main/docker), then type `docker-compose up --build -d` in the folder.
+To start them, download manifest files from the [docker folder](https://github.com/yorkie-team/yorkie-team.github.io/tree/main/docker), and then type `docker-compose up --build -d` in the folder.
-For more details please refer to [Server for Web](./server-for-web)
+For more details, please refer to [Server for Web](./server-for-web).

-### How to use
+### How to use Yorkie

-#### 1. Activating Client
+#### 1. Activating a Client

-First, create client with RPCAddr then activate it.
+First, create a Client with RPCAddr and activate it.
 ```javascript
 const client = new yorkie.Client('localhost:8080');
 await client.activate();
 ```

-#### 2. Attaching Document
+#### 2. Attaching a Document

-Then create a document with a key of document then attach it into the client.
+Then, create a Document with a key of Document and attach it to the Client.

 ```javascript
 const doc = new yorkie.Document('doc-1');
 await client.attach(doc);
 ```

-This automatically synchronizes all changes to the document attached to the client with the remote peers.
+This automatically synchronizes all changes to the Document attached to the Client with the remote peers.

-#### 3. Updating Document
+#### 3. Updating the Document

-Now let's make a change on the document:
+Now let's make a change on the Document:
 ```javascript
 doc.update((root) => {
   root['key'] = 'value'; // {"key":"value"}
 });
 ```

-The changes are applied immediately locally and propagated to other peers that have attached the document.
+The changes are immediately applied locally and propagated to other peers who subscribe to the Document.

 Next, let's take a look at the [JS SDK](./js-sdk).